zach348/katayaki/README.md

 ![Coverage Status](https://coveralls.io/repos/zach348/katayaki/badge.png)

 #Self
-Katayaki is a Rails-based community platform that aggregates and anonymizes feedback on character goals chosen by the user.
+Self is a Rails-based community platform that aggregates and anonymizes feedback on character goals chosen by the user.
 Users join or create online “circles” meant to mirror face-to-face communities and set goals within them.

 Authors: Zachary Cutler
 Ruby version: 2.3.1